Reputation Strategy

 • Executive reputation dependencies

-We map where narrative risk lives; before it activates.
-This becomes your Reputation Strategy defense grid.
+We map where narrative risk lives, before it activates.
+This becomes your institutional defence grid.

 • Regulators